 The Divine Savior

 The Bible teaches that all people have sinned (Rom.
 3:23) and that we all deserve death because of our sin (Rom.
 6:23).
 Left to our own devices, we could never save ourselves from the consequences of our sin.
 But the good news is that God sent his Son as the very first Christmas gift in order to redeem the good creation that was marred by sin and death.
 Jesus, the God-Man, lived a sinless life (Heb.
 4:15), and as a result, he was the perfect sacrifice (1 Pet.
 1:19).
 As Paul put it, “For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God” (2 Cor.
-5:21).
+5:21, ESV).

 This is the glorious gospel of the incarnation – the true message of Christmas.
 God, in the person of Jesus, became human and died on the cross to deal with sin and to disarm the dark forces of this world.
 This is how we can have peace with God and be freed from the dominion of the devil: by surrendering ourselves to the Lordship of King Jesus and putting our faith in him (Acts 3:19, Rom.
 10:9).
 The salvation offered by Jesus is not something we can work for: it is a gift (Eph.
 2:8-9).
 Nor is there any other way for us to be made right with God.
-As Peter declared, “there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved” (Acts 4:12).
+As Peter declared, “there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved” (Acts 4:12, ESV).

 - The “Word” (logos in Greek) is a title that John uses for Jesus.
 This is made evident when John says that “the Word became flesh and dwelt among us” and then goes on in the next few verses to describe John the Baptist’s annunciation of the coming of Jesus.